Sam-JR-Milburn/FileHasher/README.md

 **FileHasher** is a lightweight library for retrieving a variety of hashes from disk files, with algorithms (there are more) like SHA-512, SHA-256, and MD5.
 It's structure conforms to Maven package hierarchy, but isn't part of the central repo right now.

-You can generate the JavaDocs source file with **mvn source:jar**: FileHasher-source.jar, and the bytecode with **mvn package**: FileHasher.jar.
+You can generate the JavaDocs source file with
+  **mvn source:jar**: FileHasher-source.jar
+and the bytecode with
+  **mvn package**: FileHasher.jar.

 Using the package **MilburnSam.FileUtils.FileHasher.Algorithm** declares a set of Enums and pairs them to <b>java.security.MessageDigest</b> instances, for the lifetime of the FileHasher class.